 Frogs although soft plastics are topwater lures.
 These lures are great above weeds grown to the surface.
 They can be skipped and drug across the weeds or lily pads.
 Then pull the lure into an open pocket and let it sit a few seconds.

-Learning to use lures for fishing requires following a few simple rules.
-Start with easier to use lures.
+Using lures for fishing requires following a few simple rules.
+Start with easier-to-use lures.
 Choose the lure based on the species and where you fish.
 Bass fishing in weedy lakes uses soft plastics.
-Fishing in rivers with currents other lures tend to work better.
+Fishing in rivers with currents other lures tends to work better.

 Pick one type of lure and practice using the lure.
 Become an expert or close before trying another lure.
-When going to other lures look for a lure that compliments the first one learned.
+When going to other lures look for a lure that compliments the first one.
 Using soft plastics at first, try crankbaits or spinnerbaits as the second.

 Take the time to see how each lure works and how effective it is on the specific species.
 Smallmouth in rivers may like spinnerbaits better than soft plastics.
 Talk with other anglers in your area.
 They know what works and will help you with information.